CKs-Technology-News/PrivacyTools/README.md

 - [Dir](https://github.com/veniosg/Dir) – A modern File Manager for Android.
 - [Ghost Commander](https://sourceforge.net/p/ghostcommander/svn/HEAD/tree) – Dual panel Android file manager (like Norton or Total Commander).
 Aside the `/sdcard` support, it works with FTP servers, Windows (Samba) network shares (with a plug-in), ZIP archives, etc. Lots more features and customization settings are there.
 - [lrkFM](https://github.com/lfuelling/lrkFM) – Free and open source file manager for Android with focus on archive extraction (`.tar`, `.tar.gz`, `.zip`, `.7z` and `.rar` (but not `RARv5`)) and creation (`.zip`).
-- [Material Files](https://github.com/zhanghai/MaterialFiles) – Material Design file manager for Android, it also supports ftp and sftp.
+- [Material Files](https://github.com/zhanghai/MaterialFiles) – Material Design file manager for Android, it also supports FTP and SFTP.
 - [Simple File Manager](https://github.com/SimpleMobileTools/Simple-File-Manager) – Easy app for managing your files without ads, respecting your privacy & security.